WojciechMatuszewski/programming-notes/aws-stuff.md

 ### AWS Global Accelerator

-- this like **global pseudo-dns with a sparkle of load balancer which allways returns 2 IPS for your costumers**.
+- this like **global pseudo-route53 with a sparkle of load balancer which allways returns 2 IPS for your costumers**.
 This is so that then user device caches the IP and disaster occurs it does not route to the service that is not working.
 The **returned IP is the same** but **the routing logic is within Global Accelerator**

 * gives you **2 anycast IPS**